NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

    :class: with-border
    :align: center

-   Show the Lustre in PW page
+   Show Lustre on the PW page

 By clicking the filesystem in the red box of the image above, users will be led to the ``/lustre`` definition page.